NitinReddyKamsani/Node/Readme.md

 -> ECMA Script is a standard for the scripting languages lie javascript,jscript and Actionscript -> Node.js contins the browser engine and some super-power to make the program run -> V8 converts the high language code to machine language code(Binary)

+Day-3 :
+-> If you want to use one module inside another module we use require() with the path name.
+->